 Not only will you simply have fun running in the mountains with like-minded people, you'll also learn A LOT!!!

 - Run with mountain professionals on nature's own trails

 - Breathtaking mountain vistas every day

 - Healthy, balanced and delicious food - nutrition with Rebecca Dent

-- Luxury accommodation in a modern mountain chalet
+- Luxury accommodation in a lovely mountain chalet

-- Learn how to plan, navigate your own route
+- Learn how to plan and navigate your own route

-- Expert advice on: nutrition, equipment, clothing, racing, training and keeping safe
+- Expert advice on nutrition, equipment, clothing, racing, training and safety

-- Focus talks most days including injury prevention and advice on barefoot running
+- Focus talks including injury prevention and advice on barefoot running

 - Optional fitness tests

 - A complimentary sports leg massage

-We aim to offer a comprehensive week of fun and facts so that you can go home feeling confident and informed to explore.
-The skills learned can be transferred to many other adventure sports.
+We aim to offer a comprehensive week of trail running and performance guidance and education so that you can go home feeling confident and informed to explore.
+The skills learned on this week can be transferred to many other adventure sports.